By: Marilyn L. Davis

 Becoming defensive, argumentative, and combative, will not allow you to look at anything.
-Part of the responsibility of other people in recovery, is to pass along what’s worked for them.
+Part of the responsibility of other people in recovery is to pass along what’s worked for them.

 They are seldom judging, although it may feel like they are.
-If we listen closely, we’ll often hear them talking about the negative aspects they found in themselves and can see it in someone else.
+If we listen carefully, we’ll often hear them talking about the negative aspects they found in themselves and can see it in someone else.

 Criticism And Compliments: Both Helpful